Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Alternative View on the -doped Clifford Circuits Simulation

 In this section, we provide an alternative view on the classical simulation of $t$-doped Clifford circuits with CAMPS.
 We start with the empirical observations before putting forward the criterion for the classical simulability based on the principle of OFD.

 In Fig.~\ref{fig:diagram_cp}, we present a schematic diagram illustrating the evolution of CAMPS for a real circuit example ($N=6$, $N_T=1$).
 Initially, $T$-gates are injected into the Clifford circuit $U$.
 During the simulation, the Clifford gates are absorbed into the stabilizer tableau, while the non-Clifford $T$-gates are commuted through the Clifford gates, resulting in twisted operators adjacent to $\ket{\psi}$.
-Specifically, as shown on the left of Fig.~\ref{fig:diagram_cp}, each block labeled $\alpha I+\beta P_j$ ($j=1,2,...,t$) represents the twisted operator from the $j$-th $T$-gate:
+Specifically, as shown on the left of Fig.~\ref{fig:diagram_cp}, each block labeled $\alpha I+\beta P_j$ ($j=1,2,...,t$)~\footnote{for convenience, the superscript of $P^{[j]}$ from the main text is moved to subscript in this appendix section.} represents the twisted operator from the $j$-th $T$-gate:

 where $C_k$ is the disentangling Clifford circuit from the Clifford disentangling algorithm for $k$-th $T$-gate. $C_j$ is inserted into the circuit as $C_j^\dagger C_j$, and $C_j^\dagger$ is absorbed into the stabilizer tableau for the Clifford circuit, denoted as $U_C$ in Fig.~\ref{fig:diagram_cp}, while $C_j$ and $\alpha I+\beta P_j$ are absorbed into $\ket{\psi}$ together to reduce its entanglement.